ratbag98/op1tips/README.md

 These were digested and slightly edited from OP Forums' [OP-1 Tips and Tricks](https://op-forums.com/t/op-1-tips-and-tricks/1241) thread.

 Feel free to fork this and do with as you wish.

-For the individual tips, see the original thread.
+For credits for the individual tips, please see the original thread.

 I have no intention of ever editing this.
 Feel free to make push requests if you like, but it's really just a convenience to me so I've got the good stuff in